ds17f/leaf-remote/README.md

 By default, the top button is the "Do" button and the bottom is the "Next" button.
 Use this toggle to swap the functionality of the buttons.

-This can be useful if you put `leaf-bit` in the bottom, quick launch position and you want to be able to just press the bottom button twice to start climate.
+This can be useful if you put `leaf-remote` in the bottom, quick launch position and you want to be able to just press the bottom button twice to start climate.

 ##### Developer Options
 Use this toggle to turn on some developer only options.
 These are useful for debugging or controlling advanced functionality

-## `leaf-bit` on your FitBit Device
+## `leaf-remote` on your FitBit Device
 ### Tiles
 There are **3 "Tiles" or screens that you can page through.**  They are:
 #### Climate Start